Incorporate SGLT2 Inhibition into Physiologically Based Glucose-Insulin Model Using SimBiology Model Builder

 You can model sudden changes in model behavior based on a specified condition.
 For example, you can reset a species amount at a certain time point or when a certain concentration threshold is crossed.
 SimBiology lets you model such changes using a modeling component called an event.
 An event lets you specify discrete transitions in quantity values that occur when a custom condition becomes true.
 Such a condition is called an event trigger.
 Once the condition becomes true, one or more event functions are executed.
 For details, see Events in SimBiology Models.

-In the following steps, you reset the total amount of urinary glucose to zero every 24 hours by adding one event trigger and three event functions.
+In the following steps, you reset the total amount of urinary glucose to zero every 24 hours by adding one event trigger and five event functions.

 Enter the following event trigger: